Shudders and Shuters

 Hurricane shutters might use the accidental spelling of hurrican shutters.

-We urge you to familiarize yourself with terms used in conjunction of both interior shutters and exterior shutters by viewing the page on shutter terms.
+We urge you to familiarize yourself with terms used in conjunction of both interior shudders and exterior shutters by viewing the page on shutter terms.